shamsaraj/ezqsar/README.md

 3-

-Download ezqsar-master.zip file from "clone or download" link in https://github.com/shamsaraj/ezqsar.
+Download ezqsar-master.zip file from "clone or download" link in https://github.com/shamsaraj/ezqsar

+setwd("D:/")#set the path to the download folder

 unzip("ezqsar-master.zip")